 Plug the charging cable into the bike's charger socket and the other end into any standard 120-240V household socket.
 Charging is completely automatic using custom electronic systems that will optimise the lifetime of the battery.

-How long does it take to charge the battery pack?
+How long to charge the pack?

-How do I know when to charge the battery pack?
+How do I know when to charge?

 There is a meter in the instrument panel that reads just like a petrol gauge.
 If you are running low, a warning light will flash and we recommend you switch to the slowest mode.
 Electronics prevent over discharge.